 Who Is Eligible for Manitoba Healthcare?

 You are eligible for Manitoba Healthcare if you are a Canadian citizen.
 You are also eligible if you have immigration status under The Health Services Insurance Act.
+You can also apply if you are a permanent resident, hold a work permit.

 Immigration status includes permanent residents, work permit holders and their spouse and dependants.
 You must maintain permanent residence in Manitoba.
 And, you must live there for at least six months in a calendar year.